Immigration Information for Current International Students

-While the Office of International Education is available to help, ultimately YOU are the only one responsible for maintaining YOUR legal immigration status in the United States.
+While the Office of Global Education is available to help, ultimately YOU are the only one responsible for maintaining YOUR legal immigration status in the United States.

 Here are some important reminders: